-PSYCH 2160, Social Psych or PSYCH 2270, Developmental: Infant, Child Adolescent or PSYCH 2272, Developmental: Adulthood & Aging Finally, at least three other courses totaling a minimum of nine credit hours must be taken at the 3000-4000 level.
-Note: Students must satisfy the current University mathematical skills requirement before taking PSYCH 2201, Psychological Statistics.
-PSYCH 2201 is a prerequisite for PSYCH 2219, and hence, PSYCH 2201 must be completed with a grade of C- or higher prior to enrollment in PSYCH 2219.
-Also, multiple enrollments in PSYCH 3390, Directed Studies, count as no more than one advanced Psychology course.
-No more than six hours of PSYCH 3390, Directed Studies, may be counted toward the 31- hour Psychology minimum needed for graduation.
-(Stadler Hall 110; psy.advising@umsl.edu).
-Graduate School Preparation In addition to the required courses listed above, students interested in applying to graduate school in Psychology are strongly encouraged to become involved in a research project with a psychology faculty member by enrolling in PSYCH 3390, Directed Studies.
+Psychology majors must not take courses in excess of 45 hours in Psychology.
+Psychology credits completed in excess of 45 will not count toward graduation.
+For example, students earning 48 hours in Psychology will consequently be required to earn a minimum of 123 hours to graduate.
+The required completion of Math, Psychological Statistics (PSYCH 2201), and Research Methods (PSYCH 2219) require a minimum of three semester to complete.
+Students must satisfy the current University mathematical skills requirement before taking PSYCH 2201, Psychological Statistics.
+PSYCH 2201 is a prerequisite for PSYCH 2219, and hence, PSYCH 2201 must be completed with a grade of C- or higher PRIOR to enrollment in PSYCH 2219.
+PSYCH 2201 and PSYCH 2219 cannot be taken concurrently.
+Students are advised to plan accordingly and to seek assistance from Psychology Academic Advising whenever needed.
+Students are required to satisfactorily complete 13 credit hours in a foreign language.
+Graduate School Preparation In addition to the required courses listed above, students interested in applying to graduate school in Psychology are strongly encouraged to become involved in a research project with a Psychology faculty member by securing enrollment in PSYCH 3390, Directed Studies.
 These positions are available on a limited and competitive basis.
-See the Psychology Academic Advising office for more information on such positions.
+No enrollments in PSYCH 3390 are possible without special Instructor permission.
+Those invited to participate must obtain a special consent form from the instructor in order to enroll.
+Contact the Psychology Academic Advising office for more information on such positions (psy_advising@umsl.edu).
 Undergraduate Learning Outcomes The Undergraduate Psychology Learning Goals and Outcomes represent reasonable departmental expectations for the psychology major at the University of Missouri-St Louis.
 They have been modified from the undergraduate learning goals recommended by the American Psychological Association.
 Goal 1.
 Knowledge Base of Psychology Students will demonstrate familiarity with the major concepts, theoretical perspectives, empirical findings, and historical trends in psychology.
 PSYCH 1003 introduces these concepts; all other psychology courses expand on these issues in more depth.
 Goal 2.
 Research Methods in Psychology Students will understand basic research methods in psychology, including the development and refinement of theory, hypothesis generation and testing, research design, data analysis and interpretation.
-All courses touch on these issues, but two required courses, Psychology 2201 and 2219 specifically address these issues in depth.
+All courses touch on these issues, but two required courses, PSYCH 2201 and PSYCH 2219 specifically address these issues in depth.
 In addition, students may take elective courses to strengthen their skills in this area.
 Goal 3.
 Biological and Cognitive Approaches to Understanding Behavior Students will have a basic understanding of the biological basis of behavior and cognitive theory and research in psychology.
-The following courses specifically address this goal: PSYCH 2000, 2211, 3000, 4349, and 4356.
+The following courses specifically address this goal: PSYCH 2211, PSYCH 4349, and PSYCH 4356.
 Goal 4.
 Application of Psychology to Personal Development and Mental Health.
 Students will understand and apply psychological principles to personal development and mental health.
-Many psychology courses have a specific application to the personal development and mental health of students and their families, including PSYCH 2216, 2232, 2245, 1268, 2270, 2272, 2280, 4305, 4306, 3340, 3346, 4376.
+Many psychology courses have a specific application to the personal development and mental health of students and their families, including PSYCH 2232, PSYCH 2245, PSYCH 2270, PSYCH 2280, PSYCH 3340, PSYCH 3346, PSYCH 4305, PSYCH 4306, and PSYCH 4376.
 Goal 5.
 Application of Psychology to Social and Organizational Issues Students will understand and apply psychology principles of social and organizational issues, including understanding and respect for cultural diversity.
-The following courses address this goal: PSYCH 2160, 2222, 2230, 3256, 4310, 4311, and 3318.
+The following courses address this goal: PSYCH 2160, PSYCH 2222, PSYCH 2230, PSYCH 3318, PSYCH 4310, and PSYCH 4311.
 Goal 6.
 Values in Psychology and Critical Thinking Students will be able to weigh evidence, tolerate ambiguity, act ethically, and reflect other values that are the underpinnings of psychology as a discipline.
 Students will also learn to use critical thinking in evaluating research and other types of information.
 All courses are relevant to this goal.